padogrid/bundle-hazelcast-4n5-app-perf_test_sb-cluster-sb/README_HEADER.md

-This bundle serves as a template for creating a new Hazelcast bundle.
-Run `show_bundle bundle-hazelcast-template` to see instructions.
+This bundle provides scripts, configuration files, and apps for creating a Hazelcast 4.x network split-brain environment where you can test Hazelcast's split-brain capabilities.